Real-time sociolinguistics: New York City department store trend survey

 In 1962, Labov conducted a study on the stratification of the linguistic variable /r/ in New York City.
 Labov surveyed sales personnel of three different department stores of varying prestige rankings: Saks Fifth Avenue (high-end), Macy's (mid-range), and S. Klein (low-end).
 He found a correlation between the speakers in higher-ranked stores and higher rates of constricted /r/.
 Labov concluded from the survey that the age distribution of constricted /r/ reflected a linguistic shift toward the prestige variant.

 Joy Fowler replicated the study more than two decades later in 1986 by resampling the population and following Labov's methodology as closely as possible but substituting Mays for S. Klein, which had gone out of business.
 Fowler's results demonstrated an increased rate of the use of /r/ in the 1986 sample for all three stores, which supported Labov's hypothesis that there had been a linguistic shift toward the adoption of the prestige variant.
 Furthermore, Fowler found similar age-based patterns in her findings, which lent evidence to the influence of age-graded variation in the distribution of the variable.

-Another scholar, Patrick-André Mather, replicated Labov's original study in 2009.
+Another scholar, Patrick-André Mather, replicated Labov's original study in 2009, this time replacing S. Klein with Filene's Basement and Loehmann's, as both S. Klein and Mays had shut down their department stores by then.
 Although the distribution patterns of /r/ remained the same as for the two previous studies in terms of stylistic, social, and phonological variables (word-final vs. preobstruent), Mather (2012) noted significant increases in the overall percentages by some 10 to 20 percent as well as important differences in terms of the age distribution.
 The 2009 study suggests that lower-middle-class younger speakers dropped the /r/ considerably less than older speakers, contrary to Labov's original survey.
 In addition, Mather (2012) found that although African American informants used less word-final /r/ than whites, especially in the preobstruent position, they followed the general pattern of stylistic and social differentiation according to the store.
 That suggested that African Americans are moving toward greater integration within the New York City speech community.